oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 There are two options for a Relying Party to retrieve the Status List Aggregation.
 An Issuer MAY support any of these mechanisms:

-- Issuer metadata: The Issuer of the Referenced Token publishes an URI which links to Status List Aggregation, e.g. in publicly available metadata of an issuance protocol
+- Issuer metadata: The Issuer of the Referenced Token publishes a URI which links to Status List Aggregation, e.g. in publicly available metadata of an issuance protocol
 - Status List Parameter: The Status Issuer includes an additional claim in the Status List Token that contains the Status List Aggregation URI.

 ~~~ ascii-art